LONELY PINES CONCERTS

 The 2014 Lonely Pines Concert Series continues in March with two shows with a wonderful singer and guitar flatpicket Rebecca Frazier and her band Hit & Run.
 They will be coming to Minnesota and will give concerts in Maple Lake on Friday March 21st and in Stillwater on Sunday March 23rd.
 In between those two shows they will be spending their Saturday March 22nd at MBOTMA's Cabin Fever Festival in Duluth.

-Thank you to our many business sponsors who have helped to make these concerts possible last year, including Bernatello's PIzza in Maple Lake, Andy's Auto Service and Annandale Inn & Suites in Annandale, Ryan Auto Mall and Morrie's Buffalo Ford in Buffalo, Trinity Select, Lake Elmo Bank, Lakeland Heating & Air, Gruber Pallets, and Benchmark Cabinets in Lake Elmo, Northern Vineyards Winery, MusicMaker's Kits, and Neighbor Stop in Stillwater, Guitar Center in Oakdale, plus Brockman Trucking in Afton.
+Thank you to our many business sponsors who have helped to make these concerts possible in 2014, including Andy's Auto Service in Annandale, Morrie's Buffalo Ford in Buffalo, Trinity Select, Lake Elmo Bank, and Gruber Pallets in Lake Elmo, Neighbor Stop in Stillwater, and Guitar Center in Oakdale.

 Hit & Run